 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

 Don't forget these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how much you can afford.
+We'd be happy to pre-qualify you to help you figure out how much you can afford.

 PREMIERE MORTGAGE SERVICES INC. can answer questions about these ratios and many others.
-Give us a call at 978-422-2311.
+Call us at 978-422-2311.

 Home Status Report